-Born in New York, raised in Colorado, Keith’s love of photography started after buying a beat up camera from a pawnshop.
+Keith Ladzinski is a contributing photographer at National Geographic and an Emmy nominated director.
 His early subjects mirrored his polarized passions, skateboarding in the city and exploring the quiet mountains of Colorado.
 One, built around an immersed subculture, skating from concrete place to place with friends, trespassing, shooting photos in the dead of night with rushed artificial light setups and running from security guards.
 The other, alpine starts in the mountains, long approaches alone to quaint places, patiently hunting for natural light and thoughtful composition.
 It was an unintentional education in two styles of photography and wasn’t long before the two merged, initially into his love for rock climbing.
-It was here that Keith forged his roots, in the world of extreme sports working tirelessly with the industries top athletes, outdoor industry clients and agencies.
+It was here that Keith forged his roots, rising quickly to the top in the world of extreme sports and working tirelessly with the industries top athletes, outdoor industry clients and ad agencies.

 Keith is an award winning photographer and has earned numerous 1st place honors from PDN, The International Library of Photography and National Geographic.
 He has photographed nearly 100 magazine cover stories for a variety of publications and his work has appeared on the front page of the New York Times, the cover of the Washington Post Sunday Magazine and National Geographic Magazine.